dlcs/protagonist/docs/rfcs/009-asset-family-improvements.md

 * require `d` if `"file"` delivery-channel and not an audio file (not mutually exclusive with above).
 * prevent `d,w,h` in all other scenarios (as-is).

+> See questions at bottom of document around validation rules.

 ## Related Tickets

 * https://github.com/dlcs/protagonist/issues/393